 ARTICLES IN THIS SERIES:

 Note: Several of these articles were written long before the Becoming the Beloved Community workshop was created.
 They are among the things I myself brought to the table and are ideas I have worked on for many years.
 The committee I led consisted of Tom Butler, Amania Drane, Rev. Matthew Krings, Lennox Iton, Donna Sagami, and Buzz Wheeler.
+Rev. Krings was subsequently asked to take leadership of another committee and was replaced by Rev. Tennille Power.
 A better group of people I could not have imagined.

 - The Becoming the Beloved Community Workshop